The Skills Service update

-To be eligible for 40% ESF funding towards the cost of training the business must:
+To be eligible for 40% ESF funding towards the cost of training through The Skills Service the business must:

 - Be an SME based within the Leeds City Region.
 This includes the following districts - Bradford, Calderdale, Craven, Harrogate, Kirklees, Leeds, Selby, Wakefield and York.
 This can include Private Limited Companies, Partnerships and LLPs, Sole Proprietors, Self Employed and Registered Charities.